nwolber/xCUTEr/README.md

 go get -u github.com/nwolber/xCUTEr/...
 ```

 Alternativly run the `./build` script.
-This compiles binaries for Linux, Mac OS X and Windows to the `/bin` directory.
+This compiles binaries for Linux, Mac OS X, Solaris and Windows to the `/bin` directory.

 ## Command line arguments